Basharath/FormEasy/README.md

 ## Support

-If you found this library helpful, please leave a star ⭐️
+If you found this library helpful, please give a star ⭐️

-If you like this open source work, consider supporting with a coffee.
+If you like this open source work, consider supporting with a coffee ↓

 <div align="center">
   <a href="https://www.buymeacoffee.com/basharath" target="_blank">